 There was no response to the buzzer, and I wasn’t sure what I should do.
 I waited for a few minutes, just in case the Doc had gone to the bathroom, then curiosity got the better of me.
 I used the access code that I shouldn’t have known and opened the door on an eerily empty lab.
 There was a perfectly round hole where the machine had been.
 A chunk of the floor was missing, the power cables were all cleanly cut, and I could see down into the basement storage area below.
 One corner of the control panel was visible where it had fallen to the basement floor.

 Pretty much all of the machine was gone, and most of the Doc.
 Part of his torso and one arm were cleanly sliced and lying next to where the control panel had been.
-A surprisingly small amount of blood had seeped out of what the wormhole had left behind.
-There isn’t much pressure after the heart is gone.
+A surprisingly small amount of blood had seeped out of what was left.
+There isn’t much blood pressure after the heart is gone.

-I stared at the scene in shock for a few seconds before I realized that one of Doc’s shoes was lying at the edge of the hole, with a foot still inside.
+I stared at the scene in shock for a few seconds before I realized that one of Dr. Veybach’s shoes was sitting at the edge of the hole, with a foot still inside.
 That foot was the final straw and I staggered over to a waste basket and threw up.
 It took a couple of minutes for my stomach to settle down enough to look around again.